Get answers to frequently asked questions about Ways of Thinking/Ways of Doing

 How do I figure out which Way(s) category my course best fits?

-There are many nuances to the different type of Ways, please review the Ways Syllabus Guidelines to help identify the best Ways fit for your course.
+There are many nuances to the different type of Ways.
+Please review the Ways Syllabus Guidelines to help identify the best Ways category that fits your course.

 What if I don’t have a syllabus for my course yet?
 Can I still register it?
 Can I submit something less prescriptive than a syllabus?